kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-9-linting-scss-and-javascript.markdown

 ---
 layout: post
 language: "en"
-title: "Introduction to Gulp.js (9) – Linting SCSS and JavaScript"
+title: "Introduction to Gulp.js 9: Checking the Syntax of SCSS and JavaScript"
 author: "Stefan Imhoff"
 excerpt: ""
 categories:
+- Code
 tags:
+- gulp
+- tutorial
+- automation
+- lint
+- scss
+- javascript
+- syntax
 ---

+This is the 9th part of my series *Introduction to Gulp.js*.
+Today I will use Gulp to automatically check my SCSS and JavaScript files for syntax errors and warnings.

+[IMAGE]

 {% include articles/gulp-toc.html %}

-## Linting SCSS and JavaScript
-I decided to Lint my SCSS files and not the CSS files, because it’s kind of pointless to lint generated CSS.
+I decided to lint my SCSS files and not the CSS files, because it’s kind of pointless to lint generated CSS.
 But you can do this with [gulp-csslint](https://www.npmjs.org/package/gulp-csslint/).

 {% highlight sh %}
 $ npm install --save-dev gulp-scss-lint gulp-jshint jshint-stylish